linode/linode_api4-python/docs/guides/core_concepts.rst

 emitted to retrieve that value (and the rest of the attributes in the model) from the API.
 For example::

-   my_linode.id # this was set on creation - no API call emitted my_linode.label # API call emitted - entire object is loaded from response my_linode.group # no API call is emitted - this was loaded above
+   my_linode.id # no API call emitted - this was set on creation my_linode.label # API call emitted - entire object is loaded from response my_linode.group # no API call emitted - this was loaded above

 .. note::